nigef/CSC309-Fall-2016.github.io/grades.md

 permalink: /grades/
 ---

-The accumulation of grades will be posted on the [CS Teaching Online Tools site](https://www.teach.cs.toronto.edu/students/).

-Individual assignment grades will be found on MarkUs.
+Instructions for accessing grades will be here when there are grades available.

-Please check to make sure the marks are correct.